Disintegration Review: Dr. Jekyll and Mr. Hyde

 For a more in-depth version of this Disintegration Review, check out the video version below.

 Halo is my favourite franchise of all time.
 Every time I replay Halo, the over the top action, opening theme and the sense of scale still gives me chills.
-But when I first played Halo at the age of 11, I had no idea what made it so good.
-In hindsight, it was the inventive sci-fi setting, the revolutionary first person shooter mechanics and the fact Halo was unlike anything I’d seen before.
+But when I first played Halo at the age of 11, I had no idea why it was great.
+In hindsight, it was the inventive sci-fi setting, the revolutionary first person shooter mechanics and the fact it was unlike anything we’d seen before.